Uploading and Displaying Videos with Next.js

 };

-In the code above, we can see that bodyParser: false is set, form data is parsed by new IncomingForm() and last but not least the video is uploaded via cloudinary.v2.uploader.upload().
+Notice bodyParser: false is set, form data is parsed by new IncomingForm(), and the video gets uploaded via cloudinary.v2.uploader.upload().

 The Frontend